Puppets and Pantomime

 Saturday mornings: 11am – 12Noon

 This course is designed for first timers, aged 5 – 9.
 The goal of the course is to acclimate young actors to performing in front of an audience.
 To accomplish this, we study the art of the hand puppet.
 The Playhouse boasts over 100 different hand puppets and an eight person puppet stage.
 Primarily, we work at stretching the young actor’s ability to focus over an extended period of time.
 Pantomime plays a significant part in this.
 We also stress creative dramatics and vocal technique.
 All of it coming under the heading of FUN.
-The class meets for 14 Saturdays for a modest fee of $100.
-The class always culminates with a live performance given for our Senior Adults in the Rebeca Sosa Theater in the Miami Springs Community Center.
+The class meets for 14 Saturdays for a modest fee of $120.
+The class always culminates with a live performance given for our Senior Adults.
 We can accommodate children younger than five, but they must be accompanied by a parent during class.

 Acting for the Stage Class